 Key Elements in the Business Strategy of McDonald’s

-1. The Fast Food Concept
+1. Effectiveness and Efficiency through The Fast Food Concept

 Fast food is a concept employed in restaurant operation that involves the mass production and preparation of ready-to-eat food products to accommodate a large number of customers and thus, increase sales volume, improve operational effectiveness and efficiency, and promote convenience by reducing waiting time.

 Both Richard and Maurice introduced the “Speedee Service System” in 1948 that utilized and expanded further the fast food concept earlier practiced by the American hamburger chain White Castle.
 The system not only applies the concept of fast food but also the principles of production line manufacturing to prepare a range of food items quickly.

 Today, the speedee service system and the general fast food concept remain central to the daily operations of every McDonald’s branch.
 The company has applied these practices not only in its core restaurant business but also in other restaurant models such as the McDrive drive-in branches, McExpress food stalls, and the McCafè coffee shops.

 2. A Look Into The Franchising Business Model of McDonald’s

 Central to the business strategy of McDonald’s and one of the primary reasons it has successfully expanded across the United States and in different parts of the world is a business model based on franchising.
 The company began franchising in 1953.
 It further attracted franchisees after its acquisition by Ray Krock in 1961.